Preparing for NERC CIP-015-1: Internal Network Security Monitoring for Electric Utilities

 CIP-015-1 is considered an objective-based standard vs. a prescriptive one, which means entities may implement the INSM method(s) of their choice to achieve the desired results.
 The Nozomi Networks platform supports the NERC CIP cybersecurity standards that require technology, including INSM.

-NERC CIP requirements Nozomi Networks can support.
+NERC CIP requirements Nozomi Networks supports

 The Nozomi Networks platform delivers: